 Celebrating the opening of its 30th season, Oregon Ballet Theatre has chosen three distinct works to represent three separate periods in both Oregon Ballet Theatre history and ballet in general.

 The program opens with William Forsythe’s seminal work, In the Middle, Somewhat Elevated, commissioned in 1987 by Rudolf Nureyev for the Paris Opera Ballet.
-The ballet is set to the pulsating, electronic score of Thom Willem and propels the six women and three men through space in a series of off-centre balances, shifting symmetries, and casually charged encounters.
-Maintaining its traditional theme and variation structure the work “seems to represent a classic order tilting towards change and disruption,” Sarah Crompton remarked in her story on Forsythe for The Guardian.
+The ballet is set to the pulsating, electronic score of Thom Willem and propels the six women and three men through space in a series of off-center balances, shifting symmetries, and casually charged encounters.
+Maintaining its traditional theme and variation structure, the work “seems to represent a classic order tilting towards change and disruption,” Sarah Crompton remarked in her story on Forsythe for The Guardian.
 In the Middle, Somewhat Elevated was last performed by OBT in 2016.

-Performed by OBT twice in the past, Stravinsky Violin Concerto (1972), a collaboration between choreographer George Balanchine and composer Igor Stravinsky, was originally choreographed in 1941 and called Balustrade, but when Balanchine went back to revive it three decades later he had completely forgotten his original choreography.
-The choreography for the second version of this abstract, plotless ballet, reflects the mood and dynamics of the music, and will be presented alongside live music under the baton of OBT music director and conductor Niel DePonte, featuring violin soloist Nelly Kovalev.
+Performed by OBT twice in the past, Stravinsky Violin Concerto (1972), a collaboration between choreographer George Balanchine and composer Igor Stravinsky, was originally choreographed in 1941 and called Balustrade, but when Balanchine went back to revive it three decades later, he had completely forgotten his original choreography.
+The choreography for the second version of this abstract, plotless ballet reflects the mood and dynamics of the music and will be presented alongside live music under the baton of OBT music director and conductor Niel DePonte, featuring violin soloist Nelly Kovalev.

 Last presented by OBT in 1993, Scheherazade, created by Dennis Spaight, OBT’s associate director and resident choreographer in 1991, retells Michel Fokine’s original 1912 production of Scheherazade in a more positive light.
 Spaight’s Scheherazade tells the tale of a beautiful storyteller who saves herself from death by telling a to-be-continued tale to the cruel sultan night after night.
-The ballet features original sets designed by artist Henk Pander, costumes designed by the late Ric Young (best known for his theatrical extravaganzas at Storefront Theatre), and lighting designed by Peter West.
+The ballet features original sets by artist Henk Pander, costumes by the late Ric Young (best known for his theatrical extravaganzas at Storefront Theatre), and lighting designed by Peter West.